brockjenken/in-memory-database/README.md

 transaction, the commit will fail and the ID will become available again.

-If a commit succeeds, the transaction will remain in the database and its id will be registered so it can not be used in the future.
+If a commit succeeds, the transaction will remain in the database and its `id` will be registered so it cannot be used in the future.

 Errors are also thrown if one attempts to access a Transaction that does not exist.